Sinai factors of nonsingular systems: Bernoulli shifts and Anosov flows: Introduction

+See Section \ref{AN-section} for definitions and more details; see also Section \ref{ANflow-section} and Theorem \ref{Anosov flow chaos} for the case of an Anosov flow.
 We note that in Theorem \ref{thm: dissipative factors} there is a key assumption that the system is totally dissipative, and that there is no regularity assumption on the associated factor mapping, other than measurabililty.
-We consider the notion of a finitary factor in the context of Bernoulli shifts before returning to Anosov diffeomorphisms.
+If the factor map is required to be continuous almost-surely, then we have the following upper bound on the entropy of an iid factor.

+\begin{theorem}[Upper bound for Anosov diffeomorphisms] An iid system that is obtained as a continuous almost-surely factor of a transitive $C^2$ Anosov diffeomorphism on a compact manifold, endowed with the natural volume measure, will have Kolmogorov-Sinai entropy that is bounded by the measure-theoretic entropy of a Sinai-Ruelle-Bowen measure associated with the Anosov diffeomorphism. \end{theorem}

+See Section \ref{section:anosov-bound} for details.
+In this context, a factor map that is continuous almost-surely is sometimes referred to as being \dff{finitary}.
+In some special cases, such as the measure-preserving case of a hyperbolic toral automorphism \cite{MR525312, keanec}, we know that the upper bound in Theorem \ref{anosov.bound} is achieved; these results rely on symbolic dynamics and the finitary constructions of Keane and Smorodinsky \cite{keanea, keaneb} for stationary Bernoulli shifts, which we will extend to the nonsingular setting.